classicfoo/notething/README.md

 ## Preserving Visual Context With Custom Tags In Tkinter's Find/replace Dialog

 In Tkinter, when a dialog like Find/Replace is opened, it takes focus away from the main text widget.
 This triggers a default behaviour where the Text widget clears its selection highlighting, making it difficult for users to see what they had selected—a serious usability issue when performing actions like "Find in selection."
 To address this, we first disabled the automatic selection-clearing behaviour during widget initialisation.
-However, this alone wasn’t enough.
+However, this alone wasn't enough.
 We introduced custom tags to visually preserve and manage the user's selection while the dialog was open.

 These custom tags served multiple purposes: they maintained visual feedback for users, clearly marked search boundaries, and supported layered visual states—such as showing both selected regions and search highlights simultaneously.
 Without proper cleanup, though, these tags could linger after the dialog closed, leading to confusing visual artifacts like leftover highlights or stacked tag effects.
 By carefully cleaning up tags when the dialog is dismissed, we preserved the clarity and usability of the editor.
-This solution highlights how working around Tkinter’s limitations with custom tags enables a cleaner, more intuitive user experience.
+This solution highlights how working around Tkinter's limitations with custom tags enables a cleaner, more intuitive user experience.

 ## Uncovering Hidden Behaviours: Debugging Ctrl+h In Tkinter's Text Widget

 The bug report initially pointed to an issue where using "Find and Replace in selection" deleted existing newlines, but deeper investigation revealed a broader problem: pressing Ctrl+H deleted characters even before the replace dialog appeared.
-This behaviour was traced to a default binding in Tkinter’s Text widget, where Ctrl+H historically acts as a backspace.
-As a result, when Ctrl+H was pressed, the widget’s default backspace action occurred before the application's own binding opened the replace dialog, leading to unexpected deletions.
+This behaviour was traced to a default binding in Tkinter's Text widget, where Ctrl+H historically acts as a backspace.
+As a result, when Ctrl+H was pressed, the widget's default backspace action occurred before the application's own binding opened the replace dialog, leading to unexpected deletions.

 The fix involved binding Ctrl+H directly to the Text widget and returning "break" to prevent the default backspace behaviour from executing.
 This ensured that only the desired action—the dialog opening—occurred.
 The key takeaway is that bug reports may highlight a specific symptom of a more general issue, and effective debugging often requires understanding default widget behaviours and event-handling order within the GUI framework.